Project-Agate/Agate/README.md

 1. Build using Xcode 5
 2. It will be installed in plugin directory
 3. Open Quartz Composer and start hacking
+4. Be sure to start the server according to [VisualReactiveAPI](https://github.com/raincole/VisualReactiveAPI) for menu action: `Agate -> Compile` to work.

 ## Disclaimer